iVitaliya/colors-go/docs/FormatColors.md

 # Formatting Colors
 ## [.Reset(str)](https://github.com/iVitaliya/colors-go/blob/cb9a17c1a646527a93c7192d765a833f662f64e1/colors/format.go#L18)
-> Resets the color to it's original default terminal color.
+> Resets the color to it's default terminal color.
 > | Parameter | Type | Description |
 > | --- | --- | --- |
 > | str | string | The string to reset the color for. |